ICICI Bank Q2 profit zooms 30% as provisions fall

 Listen to this article

-Private lender ICICI Bank's standalone net profit rose 30% to ₹5,511 crore in the second quarter ended September 30 (Q2FY22) on lower provisioning.
-The same was was ₹4,251 crore in the same quarter last year (Q2FY21).
+Private lender ICICI Bank's standalone net profit rose 30% to ₹5,511 crore in the second quarter ended September 30 (Q2FY22), mainly on account of strong loan growth, and lower provisioning.
+The bank had posted a profit of ₹4,251 crore in the same quarter last year (Q2FY21).

 Provisions declined by 9% year-on-year to ₹2,714 crore in the second quarter from ₹2,995 crore in the year-ago period.